learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed the color of some buttons for the fruitsalad theme when using the default theme settings.
 - Fixed the background color of the top tabs on the fruitsalad theme.
 - Fixed a range of bugs related to arbitrary table widths in the bigpicture theme.
+- Added a default FAQ page at /faq (/faq.html should also work).

 Dashboard changes
 ~~~~~~~~~~~~~~~~~